 How the Daily team works

-PokéCommunity Daily is managed by its editor-in-chief, Hiroshi Sotomura (Jake), and associate editor, bobandbill.
+PokéCommunity Daily is managed by its editor-in-chief, Laslow (Jake), and associate editors, bobandbill and Rabinov.
 The management oversees the quality, writing teams, and processes for Daily.

 Lead writers and columnists are in charge of the articles that run in their columns and sections.
 Lead writers and columnists will approve ideas, make suggestions to and sign off article drafts to publish onto PokéCommunity Daily.